-It may seem a little crazy to travel around in search for flowers but that is just how passionate I am about gardening.
-Since I don’t have the yard space to grow anything right now I have to vicariously live the life of a flower farmer for just a day to fill the void.
-But as I visit these places and learn more about gardening from my favorite local farmers I am preparing myself with knowledge and inspiration that will one day enable me to grow my own successful garden.
+It may seem a little crazy to travel around in search of flowers but that is just how passionate I am about gardening.
+Since I don’t have the yard space to grow anything right now.
+I have to vicariously live the life of a flower farmer for just a day to fill the void.
+But as I visit these places and learn more about gardening from my favorite local farmers.
+I am preparing myself with knowledge and inspiration that will one day enable me to grow my own successful garden.
 This dream is closer than I think.

 My gardening style is inspired by European and vintage styles I have found on Pinterest.
-My style is always very inspired by this region and as the weather gets colder and the leaves start to change all I want to do is bundle up in an Irish sweater next to the fire, cup of tea and hand, and daydream of the quiet countryside.
-If you follow my Pinterest board Countryside Garden you can find what is inspiring me when it comes to fresh garden eats and styling gardening styles.
-And my Pinterest is full of different style boards with lots of vintage and European outfit inspiration.
+My style is always very inspired by this region.
+As the weather gets colder and the leaves start to change.
+All I want to do is bundle up in an Irish sweater.
+Next to the fire, with a cup of tea in hand, and daydream of the quiet countryside.
+If you follow my Pinterest board Countryside Garden you can find what is inspiring me when it comes to fresh garden eats and styling garden styles.
+My Pinterest is full of different style boards with lots of vintages and European outfit inspiration.

-I have been wanting a crisp white button-down, it is an easy transitional piece that is classic.
-It can go with anything, especially my growing collection of skirts, and it is a simple base layer that will easily go underneath sweaters and coats.
-Although this time of year we may be trading our summer ginghams for more autumn plaids, I am still gravitating toward this happy print.
+I have been wanting a crisp white button-down.
+It is an easy transitional piece that is classic.
+It can go with anything.
+Especially my growing collection of skirts.
+It is a simple base layer that will easily go underneath sweaters and coats.
+Although this time of year we may be trading our summer ginghams for more autumn plaids.
+I am still gravitating toward this happy print.
 Gingham is extremely fitting when your playing in the countryside.
-This dressed up gardening look may be a bit much for a typical farmer, but I guarantee this is the kind of thing I would always be wearing when picking goodies from the garden.
-It is also made functional with a big straw hat, which is essential when doing any kind of yard work.
+This dressed-up gardening look may be a bit much for a typical farmer.
+But I guarantee this is the kind of thing I would always be wearing when picking goodies from the garden.
+It is also made functional with a big straw hat.
+Which is essential when doing any kind of yard work.
 And my short hunter boots, another essential for gardening.
 Always the perfect shoe for playing in the dirt.